Modification of NB Fancy Free for disability

 Steering into lock 16 at Marston Doles, the 104th of the journey.
 As well as the lift being above deck level I am sitting on a 6" thick cushion to give me added height.

 Inside the lock waiting for Isabel to open the paddles.
-The remote controls are sitting on my lap, which is where I normally have them..
+The remote controls are sitting on my lap where I normally have them.

 email: john@johnpowell.net